 ‘Epstein-Barr,’ Younger Me mutters, as he often does, ‘Epstein-bloody-Barr.’

-CFS stands for Chronic Fatigue Syndrome but you might know CFS as an illness that can cause much more than just fatigue.
-If you haven’t heard of it, you have at least just witnessed it.
+ME stands for myalgic encephalomyelitis, a debilitating illness that causes extreme fatigue, muscle pain and many other symptoms.
 And, for the last year, Younger Me has been living it.
 He really looks like he needs someone to talk to.
 In fact, the conversation we’re about to have is the whole reason we travelled back in time.
 Sort of.

 ‘Afternoon,’ we make the gecko say.